North Amarillo residents request neighborhood improvements, city leaders respond

-AMARILLO, Texas (KAMR/KCIT) — It’s the sounds of the remains of an old apartment complex being demolished.
+AMARILLO, Texas (KAMR/KCIT) — Around the North Amarillo area, there are the sounds of the remains of an old apartment complex being demolished.

 “This has been sitting here as an eyesore for several years,” said Keith Grays, a community activist and resident of North Heights since he was born.